-Omarosa Manigault, Next Trump White House Staffer To Be Fired?
+Omarosa Manigault: Next Trump White House Staffer To Be Fired?

 Several media outlets have also recently reported Omarosa is now viewed around the Oval Office as the administration’s most “despised” person.

-What’s undeniable is that during his time in power former Chief of Staff Reince Priebus situated her office in the Eisenhower Executive Office Building rather than in the White House, presumably to keep her as far away from him as he could.
+What’s undeniable is that during his time in power, former Chief of Staff Reince Priebus situated her office in the Eisenhower Executive Office Building rather than in the White House, presumably to keep her as far away from him as he could.

 Manigault has also been saddled with the label of being one of the administration’s biggest agitators, or one of the people most responsible for “triggering” Trump over hot topics leading to one of his never-ending tweeting tirades.